AnkitSuda/Rebound/README.md

 ## Contribution

-App is under really heavy development, so I'll be not accepting any contributions right now.
+I'll be not accepting any contributions right now.
-Contributions will be open once the app is stable enough.

 ## License